October 22, 2010

-What the Williams incident proves is that, in some circles, you can't even point out your concerns with certain groups now.
+What the Williams incident proves is that, in some circles, you can only criticize whites, while favored minority groups are immune from scrutiny.
 You must accept that diversity is essentially perfect.
 After all, if diversity is our strength, then all those who oppose diversity would make us weak.

 The last thing liberals want is an open discussion of race or group differences of any kind.
 In fact, not being liberal gets you labeled racially insensitive.
 For instance, NYT columnist Frank Rich, who must be considered a fair representative of establishment liberalism, finds racial problems in the Tea Party.
 His evidence: A poll showing 52% of Tea Partiers felt that "too much" has been made of the problems facing black people.